rob-blackbourn/jetblack-tzdata/package/README.md

 ### Minified format

-Each line in the minified format has the following format.
+Each line of minified data has the following format.

 * u (number): The time in milliseconds since 1 Jan 1970 in UTC from which the offset applies,
 * o (number): The offset in minutes,